ma-bru/blog/_posts/2017-10-20-eclipse-python.md

 Many years ago I had to use Eclipse for a while and decided I have enough of it - there used to be a whole website dedicated to people posting about how much it sucks.
 So I settled with PyCharm.

-Apart from the sluggish responses, Pycharm is ok.
+Apart from the sluggish responses, Pycharm is OK.
 However some of the advanced features need a commercial licence.
 So in a moment of weakness, I decided to give Eclipse another chance.
 Surprisingly, turns out it's not all that bad anymore.